Behind Blue Eyes: Limp Bizkit version

-"Behind Blue Eyes" was covered by American rap rock group Limp Bizkit.
+"Behind Blue Eyes" was covered by American nu metal band Limp Bizkit.
 It was released in 2003 as a single from their album Results May Vary.
 Limp Bizkit's arrangement is notable for featuring a Speak & Spell during the bridge.
 This, together with a new verse and an extra chorus, replaces the rock theme of the Who's version.
 The song is followed by a hidden track titled "All That Easy", after a few seconds of silence, making the total length 5:58.
 However, the hidden track is not featured in the single release.

 Although the cover received mainly negative reviews, it reached number 71 on the US Billboard Hot 100 and was successful worldwide.
 It reached number one in the Czech Republic and Sweden and charted within the top three in Austria, Denmark, Germany, and Norway.
-Elsewhere in Europe, it became a top-twenty hit in Belgium, France, the Netherlands, and Switzerland while peaking at number 18 on the UK Singles Chart.
+Elsewhere in Europe, it became a top 20 hit in Belgium, France, the Netherlands, and Switzerland, while peaking at number 18 on the UK Singles Chart.
 In Australasia, it reached number four in Australia and number five in New Zealand.

 Critical reception

-The cover was panned by Rolling Stone magazine readers, who named it the second-worst cover song of all time.
-Conversely, Sun-Sentinel praised the cover (and "Build a Bridge"), saying that "Durst can do more than just rap."
+"Behind Blue Eyes" was panned by Rolling Stone magazine readers, who named it the second-worst cover song of all time.
+Conversely, Sun-Sentinel praised the cover, stating that it proves "Durst can do more than just rap."
+Eberhard Dobler of Laut.de similarly noted that Durst's singing had come a long way from in their George Michael cover, "Faith", while the song itself continues the band's shift to melodic alternative rock, started in the previous single, "Eat You Alive".

-Music video
+Music videos

-The music video features Academy Award-winning actress Halle Berry.
-It's loosely based on the motion picture Gothika, in which Berry stars, and also contains a shot directly showing the movie's title.
-It depicts Berry and Limp Bizkit's vocalist Fred Durst in a relationship similar to the storyline of the film.
-The song also appeared during the credits of the film itself and its music video was also featured as a bonus feature on the DVD release of the film.
+Two music videos were released for Limp Bizkit's version of "Behind Blue Eyes".
+The first (available on the band's YouTube channel), depicts the song dubbed over various footage of the band on tour intercut with frontman Fred Durst performing the song.
+The other features Academy Award-winning actress Halle Berry.
+Loosely based on the motion picture Gothika, in which Berry stars, this video also contains a shot directly showing the movie's title.
+It depicts Berry and Durst in a relationship similar to the storyline of the film.
+The song also appeared during the credits of the film itself and this video was included as a bonus feature on its DVD.